fabferri/az-pattern/nat-iptables/nat-iptables-2/Readme.md

 iptables -t nat -A POSTROUTING -o eth0 -s 10.2.0.0/24 -d 10.3.0.0/24  -j ACCEPT;
 iptables -t nat -A POSTROUTING -o eth0 -s 10.3.0.0/24 -d 10.2.0.0/24  -j ACCEPT;
  ```
  Those rules avoid address traslation between the vnet2 and vnet3.
-When the rule is matched with- **j ACCEPT** , the packet is accepted and the evaluation of the reamin rules in the chain are stopped.
+When the rule is matched with **-j ACCEPT** , the packet is accepted and the evaluation of the reamin rules in the chain are stopped.

 **Destination NAT** is done in the <ins>PREROUTING</ins> chain, just as the packet comes in.<br>